 Harvest and Storage

-Faba bean matures in 110 to 130 days depending on moisture conditions.
+Faba beans mature in 110 to 130 days depending on moisture conditions.
 As the crop matures, the lower leaves darken and drop, the bottom pods turn black and dry from the bottom to the top of the plant.
 Opinions vary as to the best pre-harvest management.
 Alberta experience has been the best with desiccation and straight cutting, whereas Saskatchewan has found success with swathing.
 Below is a description of both practices.

 Dry-Down or Desiccants

-Faba bean may shatter if left standing until full maturity.
+Faba beans may shatter if left standing until full maturity.
 The crop should be swathed when about 25 per cent of the plants in the field have the lowest one to three pods turning dark.
 By this time the uppermost pods should be fully developed and the middle pods will be turning light green.
 At this stage the moisture content of the most mature seeds may be over 40 per cent and the seeds in the upper part of the plant may have moisture content over 60 per cent.
 A light narrow swath should be used as the crop may take up to three weeks to dry once cut.

 Faba bean seed often respires or sweats after it is placed in storage.
 Extra care should be taken to monitor the grain inside the bin for moisture build-up or spoilage.
 Aeration fans can be used to cool the grain in the fall and warm it in the spring, as well as to reduce moisture condensation in the bin.
 Seed is more susceptible to cracking and peeling if handled at temperatures below -20°C.